javascript-tutorial/en.javascript.info/1-js/2-first-steps/13-logical-ops/4-alert-and/task.md

+importance: 3

+---

 # What is the result of AND'ed alerts?

-[importance 3]

 What will this code show?